 2. IT Governance

-There is a list of clear IT governance policies and guidelines to ensure that technology decisions align with the charity’s objectives.
+There should be a list of clear IT governance policies and guidelines to ensure that technology decisions align with the charity’s objectives.
 Follow these to make sure you’re implementing a solution that is right for your charity.

 3. Vendor Management

-Making sure your vendor selection is reviewed in every detail is important.
+It is important to make sure you review every detail of your vendor selection.
 When selecting third-party applications or services you need to make sure they align with your charity’s objectives and that they implement well with your current technology.

 4. Regular Audits

 Regular technology audits of your Shadow IT solutions will help to identify and address unauthorised applications.
-This way you can narrow down the applications that will potentially cause risk and put your organisation at risk.
+This way you can narrow down the applications that could potentially put your organisation at risk.

 5. Collaboration